LeafAndLight/infinity-game-privacy/README.md

 - **Meta** – through the Meta Platform SDK and Meta services (entitlements, IAP, cloud saves, leaderboards).

-Leaf and Light Studios does not operate independent online servers for Infinity Game.
+Leaf and Light Studio does not operate independent online servers for Infinity Game.

 If you contact us directly by email for support, any information you provide (such as your email address and description of the issue) will be used only to respond to your request and may be stored in our support inbox.
 You can ask us to delete these messages at any time.